 fastboot boot magisk-patched-boot.img

-Note: For devices on Android 10, you might not be able to boot the file directly and the phone will get stuck on Android One screen.
-In that case, first flash the file to your recovery partition (which does not exist) and then boot it.
+Note For devices on Android 10, you might not be able to boot the file directly and the phone will get stuck on Android One screen.
+In that case, go back to download mode, then first flash the file to your recovery partition (which does not exist) and then boot it.
 So, first, run:

 fastboot flash recovery magisk-patched-boot.img

 It will show an error in CMD.
-After that try to boot the file using the command above.
+After that try to boot the file using the below command: